lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

   ```

   - general idea:

-    - If you find that the differenced time series is stationary, do the next test with the time series
+    - If you find that the differenced time series is stationary, do the next test with the time series that is time series

+  - <u>example: identifying that a time series has order of integration 2 = I(2)</u>

+    1. `summary(ur.df(d3x, type = "none"))`

+       - all test statistics are above thecritical values for 5 % significance, the null hypotheses are rejected

+         –> the 3-times differenced time series is stationary

+    2. `summary(ur.df(d2x, type = "drift"))`

+       - the test statistics are not above the critical values for 5 % significance, the null hypothesis is not rejected
+       - if e.g. phi2 is large enough, conclude that the model is a random walk with drift

+       –> conclude that the order of integration = 2, do model selection from here on

 - **How to do model selection like above using `ur.df()`**